brighta19/advent-of-code_2024/README.md

 <https://adventofcode.com/2024>

 My solutions for Advent of Code 2024, written in Go (as a newbie).
+Likely to be brute-forced.